How Long Does Therapy Take For Depression? A Practical Overview

 Therapist feedback

-Your therapist can provide valuable feedback on your progress.
+Your therapist can also provide valuable feedback on your progress.
 They'll likely ask you about any changes you've noticed and discuss how well you're doing in achieving your treatment goals.
 Don't hesitate to ask your therapist for their opinion on your progress.

 External observations